Waste management guidelines

 Find out more about our commercial waste collection service

 The preferred method of waste collection is from wheeled bins that are presented for collection at the kerbside.
-For residual waste collections, Reading Borough Council will collect one bin per property to encourage residents to reduce, reuse and recycle their waste.
+For general waste collections, Reading Borough Council will collect one bin per property to encourage residents to reduce, reuse and recycle their waste.
 In addition, no side waste will be collected.

-The following materials are collected for recycling:
+The following materials are collected for recycling at the kerbside:

-• Mixed paper and card
+- Mixed paper and card

-• Plastic bottles, pots, tubs and trays
+- Plastic bottles, pots, tubs and trays

-• Food and drink cartons
+- Food and drink cartons

-• Food tins and drink cans
+- Food tins and drink cans

-• Foil and foil trays
+- Foil and foil trays

 The recycled materials are co-mingled, which means they can all be placed in the same bin without any need for further segregation.
 They are then taken to the Materials Recovery Facility (MRF) where they are sorted.

-Reading Borough Council does offer a garden waste collection, which is on a subscription basis, where we collect green bins and reusable bags from households.
+Reading Borough Council does offer a garden waste collection, which is on a paid subscription basis, where we collect green bins and reusable bags from households.

 Special Bulky Household Waste Collections